 Read more about Dr. Tiller

-Step 1 - Submit a letter of inquiry by March 31.
-This scaled-down version of the current grant application will consist of two questions asking for a proposed project (300 words or less) and a simple budget.
+Step 1 - Submit a letter of inquiry by June 3.
+This includes a proposed project description (300 words or less) and a simple budget.

 Step 2 - The committee will invite nonprofits to apply for funding.
-We will provide a more detailed application for finalists to complete.
+We'll notify and provide a more detailed application for finalists to complete.

-Step 3 - Selected nonprofits to submit detailed applications by June 30.
+Step 3 - Selected nonprofits to submit detailed applications in the fall.
 Grantees will be announced in the fall.

 Organizations in Kansas may apply for up to $25,000.
 Projects should focus on reproductive health and services to women in need, such as: